 “Do your homework and research and be prepared not to make any money for a few years.
 You must have a good work ethic and enjoy what you're doing.”

 “Take advantage of the knowledge that most of the SCORE volunteers have.
 They had more knowledge on a lot of subjects that I didn't know.
 Especially if it's something that's not a strong area for you.
-That's what they're there to help and direct you to the right resources to help you grow.”
+That's why they're there to help and direct you to the right resources to help you grow.”

 “That it's not easy.
 You must be willing to take a risk.
 If you're not willing to take a risk, then you probably won't have a lot of reward.
-Although a lot of entrepreneurs and business owners say I went into business so I could have a better work life balance, and although that's true to an extent, if somebody doesn't show up, guess who's going to work.”
+Although a lot of entrepreneurs and business owners say I went into business so I could have a better work-life balance, and although that's true to an extent, if somebody doesn't show up, guess who's going to work.”